byu-cpe/ecen192/_labs/multimeters_and_measurements.md

 </span>
 </p>

-The circuit depicted below can be used to understand Ohm's Law.
-In each circuit, a voltage source controls the current flow, while a resistor prevents excessive current that could damage the LED or other components.
+The circuit below demonstrates Ohm's Law.
+A voltage source, such as a battery, controls current flow.
+A resistor limits this current to protect components like LEDs.
+The current here is not a current source but a component that allows current to flow through it.
 Understanding the relationship between resistance and voltage is crucial for controlling current.
 <p align = "center" >
 <img src="{% link /assets/multimeters_and_measurements/Ohms_Law.png %}" width="500"/>
 </p>